 Career

-Current position: Associate Dean for Graduate and Continuing Education, University of Maine at Farmington
+Current position: Associate Dean for Graduate Education at University of Maine at Farmington

 Dr. Connor has worked as a teacher and administrator in public, independent and charter schools.
 At the postsecondary level, Dr. Connor has served as dean of student services, associate academic dean, and instructional technologist.